 Introduction to the Digital Collections

-The digital collections of the Jewish Heritage Center at New England Historic Genealogical Society provides digital images of materials in the American Jewish Historical Society-New England Archives.
+The digital collections of the Wyner Family Jewish Heritage Center at New England Historic Genealogical Society provides digital images of materials in our archive.

 These materials include photographs, correspondence, articles from published journals and other published sources, diaries, drawings, financial records and other text documents that are contained within the collections.
 Due to federal law, medical and education records are restricted and as such, are not available online.